matschaffer/caustic/Readme.md

 # caustic

-  Caustic is a highly experimental JavaScript reflection-based template engine for client-side applications.
+  Caustic is a highly experimental JavaScript reflection-based template engine for web applications.

 ## License